Democrats look to diversify ranks in bid to keep Senate - NewsBreak

 Organizers for the Working Families Party and other progressive groups are coordinating with a host of candidates they believe can help refashion the Senate to more accurately represent Americans’ perspectives.
 Many argue that for too long, the upper chamber has represented a tired version of what Washington politics used to be — and still is to an extent — where corporate money, gender and race were often tied to power at the table.

 Looking to systematically change that, liberal groups are boosting Democrats who are more ideologically progressive and racially diverse.
-Beyond Barnes, two other candidates, Charles Booker and Malcolm Kenyatta , who are running to unseat Sen. Rand Paul (R) in Kentucky and to replace retiring Sen. Pat Toomey (R) in Pennsylvania, respectively, have also received the Working Families Party’s stamp of approval, along with top labor and activist leaders.What Sidney Poitier was thinking right before he won the Oscar for Best Actor
+Beyond Barnes, two other candidates, Charles Booker and Malcolm Kenyatta , who are running to unseat Sen. Rand Paul (R) in Kentucky and to replace retiring Sen. Pat Toomey (R) in Pennsylvania, respectively, have also received the Working Families Party’s stamp of approval, along with top labor and activist leaders.State senator launches primary challenge to Rep. Boebert

 Matthew Daggett, a political consultant working for Kenyatta’s camp, believes that he has a compelling enough personal narrative to convince voters to turn out for him over other rivals.